-This Climate Action Plan defines targets for both Council and the municipality of Boroondara as a whole.
+This Climate Action Plan defines targets3 for both Council and the municipality of Boroondara as a whole.

-Council corporate greenhouse gas emissions target
+Council corporate greenhouse gas emissions targets

 The majority of Council's electricity now comes from renewable energy.
 This has been an important factor in reducing our own corporate emissions by more than 80 per cent compared with our baseline year of 2007/08.
-Many of the most cost effective and best future opportunities for Council to further reduce energy use and costs are at facilities which are supplied by renewable electricity.
+This outcome is double Council's high range target of 40 per cent from the OLCFS.
+Many of the most costeffective and best future opportunities for Council to further reduce energy use and costs are at facilities which are supplied by renewable electricity.
 Improvements at these facilities are important and will continue to be a priority for Council but will not help us achieve our new emissions target on their own.